 Remember that article I made predicting that Mass Effect Andromeda wouldn’t be as good as the trilogy because it didn’t have interesting companions?
 I was wrong.
 Many may disagree, but I genuinely found the Andromeda companions, both the squad and shipmates, pretty interesting characters in their own right.
 And while I have to admit that the current companions took a lot of elements out of the trilogy friends (overused vat of outcasts and all) I found myself emotionally engaged to these people.
 Far more than I did to most characters in Mass Effect 1 back when I played the first game.

 Let’s start with Liam, the first one to join your group.
 Now right out of the bat I’m going to say that he is the dullest of the team.
 In fact, if you were half-blind, you could swear that he is pretty much like Jacob, a cool black dude that has little to few mental issues.
 And while that is true I found Liam to be far more interesting than Jacob.
 The young crisis specialist just exhumes optimism and youth.
-In the Guy-sensei kind of way and honestly, you feel he’s adorkable for the same reason.
-He’s always the one making the silly jokes, trying to lighten the mood and in this way he acts as an opposite mirror to essentially all your other companions, who tend to be more realistic/pessimistic and have their fair share of mental issues.
+In the Guy-sensei kind of way.
+Honestly, you feel he’s adorkable for the same reason.
+He’s always the one making the silly jokes, trying to lighten the mood and in this way he acts as an opposite mirror to essentially all your other companions, who tend to be more pessimistic and have their fair share of mental issues.
 That made talking to him rather refreshing.
 After hearing everyone having doubts about the mission or each other it’s nice to go to the chill black guy who’ll have a beer with you and talk about frivolous things, while being incredibly optimistic about your successes.

 In terms of combat I feel he’s a very average companion.
 He’s got a grenade that does decent damage, a melee attack and overload to deal with the shields.
 He’s got some bulk to deal with survivability (a big factor on insanity), but it doesn’t get too crazy.
 This makes him a “jack-of-all-trades” and mostly useful if you need to deal with shielded enemies.
 The advantage of that is that he essentially fits on all teams.
 The disadvantage is that anything he can do, the others can do better.